popey/unsnap/README.md

 Quickly and easily migrate from using `snap` for applications to `flatpak`. unsnap runs as a two-stage process. unsnap itself generates the scripts to do the actual migration.
 This enables users to view and/or edit the scripts prior to execution to validate or tweak them.

+## Project Status

+Let's say it's "Pre-alpha", as in "*It kinda works on my computer*".

+Unless you plan on contributing (see below) it's probably not ready for you, yet.

 ## Running unsnap

 Simply clone this repo and then run `unsnap`.
 After some warnings and checks, this will generate a set of scripts.
 Run those generated scripts in sequence to achieve unsnappyness.